lmoravek83/monitorui/readme.md

             sudo pkg apt install py39-pip

-    * Why Python 3.8.x - 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
+    * Why Python 3.8.x - 3.10.x? it is because compatibility of Oracle (cx_oracle).
 If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".
     * With similar way is possible to install on all unix(like) systems

 2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)